-The National Assembly can present a motion of censure with regard to the Government.
+The Assembly of the Deputies of the People can present a motion of censure with regard to the Government.
 The motion of censure is signed by at least one-third of the Deputies of the Assembly.
-To be adopted, it must be voted by an absolute majority of the members composing the Assembly.
+To be adopted, it must be voted by the absolute majority of the members composing the Assembly.
 In case of rejection of the motion of censure, its signatories may not present another before the time period of one year.

-The Prime Minister can, after deliberation of the Council of Ministers, engage before the National Assembly the responsibility of the Government on a program or on a declaration of general policy.
+The Prime Minister can, after deliberation of the Council of Ministers, engage before the Assembly of the Deputies of the People the responsibility of the Government on a program or on a declaration of general policy.